LouisHurschler/schweizer_jugend_forscht/README.md

 Don't forget to change the topics in the box- and temperature handlers according to the topics sent to the broker.

 The goal of their script should be to control a device.
-For example, we heated water in a plate on an electric cooking plate with the temperature measurement device inside the water.
+For example, we heated water in a plate on an electric cooking plate whilst measuring the temperature of the water.
 Then their script turned the cooking plate on and off, with the goal to reach a constant temperature of the water (60 C°).
 The difficulties is to add the temperature of the cooking plate to your computations / script.

-good luck!
+Good luck!